 To cut through this kind of muscle with relative ease, you need a knife that’s up to the task.

-Should I Use An Electric or Manual Knife?
+Should I Use a Manual or an Electric Knife?

 There are two basic categories of carving knife: electric and manual.
 Which one is the right one to choose, and which do we recommend?